High Bridge, Lincoln: History

 The Glory Hole is the name given by generations of boaters to the High Bridge in Lincoln.
 Locally, the term extends to the pedestrian walkways leading up to the bridge, some of which sit on original wooden structures.
 The structure has a narrow and crooked arch which sets a limit on the size of boats using the Witham and going from Brayford Pool, at the start of Foss Dyke, to Boston and the sea.

-Since the 14th century, the bridge has contributed to floods in Lincoln and after any heavy rain the bridge is virtually unnavigable to boats, which may be why it got its name.
+Since the 14th century, the bridge has contributed to floods in Lincoln and after any heavy rain the bridge is virtually unnavigable to boats.
 A design by William Jessop in the 19th century to reroute the waters of the Witham through the south of the town was never implemented.

 The bridge is both a grade I listed building and a scheduled monument.

 For centuries the main thoroughfare through Lincoln was the High Street and all traffic had to cross High Bridge.
 A bypass was built in 1971, taking traffic away from the city centre, and the High Street, including the bridge, was pedestrianised.